valorcz/vagrant-memory-analysis/README.md

 ## Workshop Images & Exercises

-In order to make everything a bit more user friendly, especially for those not really familiar with command-line interfaces, I prepared a shell function that will download & unpack each memory image in a specific working directory, and switch you into that directory.
+In order to make everything a bit more user-friendly, especially for those not really familiar with command-line interfaces, I prepared a shell function that will download & unpack each memory image in a specific working directory, and switch you into that directory.

-So, when you logon to the built VM image (via `vagrant ssh`, as mentioned above), you'll get a prompt.
+So, when you log on to the built VM image (via `vagrant ssh`, as mentioned above), you'll get a prompt.

 To start working on the very first exercise image, simply type in the following command: